jkassemi/stubby/README.md

 this major version, the remote registry will just be the index.json file from this project's github.

+TODO: Move to a github-based stub installation pattern that requires the username/stub-repo instead of using index.json

 ### DNS Only

 To simply override DNS for test.example.com, you can create an A record on lookup:

-		"test.example.com": "10.0.1.5"

-Or a CNAME, if no IP is given:

-		"test.example.com": "test.example2.com"

-But you can be explicit in the INSTRUCTION:

-		"test.example.com": "dns-a://10.0.1.5"
+		"dns://test.example.com": "dns-a://10.0.1.5"

+For a CNAME:

-		"test.example.com": "dns-cname://test.example2.com"
+		"dns://test.example.com": "dns-cname://test.example2.com"

 Using the dns-#{name} convention, you can create simple references to any dns record type.
-TODO: need to allow mx record priority somehow.

 ### File Server

 Because stubby can intercept HTTP requests, it includes a base set of functionality that allows you two serve files directly from the stub.
 Given a rule: